gimu644/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-script that prints hello user, where user is the current Linux user.
+script that prints a number with two decimal places, followed by a new line.